 19. Who owns the game?

 It’s the same starting player rule for the space game Sucking Vacuum.
 Players are astronauts on the International Space Station.
 Sounds great?
-Well, no so much.
+Well, not so much.
 The space station is losing oxygen and only two astronauts will live.
 Players frantically search for equipment and try to escape while competing with their colleagues also racing for the exit.

-Another game which uses this starting rule is Junta, where players take on the role of families in Republica de los Bananas.
+Another game that uses this starting rule is Junta, where players take on the role of families in Republica de los Bananas.
 The game is set in a society where Presidents unfairly allocate money.

-Neuroshima Hex! also uses this as it’s starting rule.
+Neuroshima Hex! also uses this as its starting rule.
 It also says that the owner of the game can choose who goes first if they want to.
 Neuroshima Hex! is set in the same post-apocalyptic world as the role-playing game Neuroshima.
 In Neuroshima Hex! each player leads units in a post-apocalyptic world to either take down all the other headquarters or make sure your headquarters is in the best condition at the end of the game.
 There’s also a one-player variation of the game rules.

 20. Who is the nicest?